Étienne Michelin

-Étienne Michelin (4 January 1898 - 27 August 1932) was a French industrialist.
+Étienne Michelin (4 January 1898 – 27 August 1932) was a French industrialist.

-As the eldest son of Édouard Michelin (1859-1940), there was a strong likelihood that he would take over at as head of the Michelin tyre company, where he worked as a member of the top management team.
+As the eldest son of Édouard Michelin (1859–1940), there was a strong likelihood that he would take over as head of the Michelin tyre company, where he worked as a member of the top management team.
 His early death ruled out this possibility, however.

 Life

 Étienne Maurice Michelin was born at Clermont-Ferrand in central southern France.
 He was born nine years after the founding in the city, by his uncle and father, of the family tyre manufacturing business.
 In 1921 he married Madeleine Callies (1898-1936), the daughter of an industrialist from Savoy.